hotsphink/sfink-tools/mozilla.md

     (rr) rfin
     (rr) log {$2+4} bytes are required   # {any gdb expr}
     (rr) n
-    (rr) log -dump
+    (rr) log
-    562/8443 T2 sees the bad value
-    562/8443 also, obj is now 0x7ff687749c00
        346/945 7 bytes are required
-    (rr) log -sorted
-       346/945 7 bytes are required
     => 562/8443 T2 sees the bad value
        562/8443 also, obj is now 0x7ff687749c00
-    (rr) log -edit  # brings up $EDITOR on your full log file
+    (rr) log/e                           # brings up $EDITOR on your full log file

-The idea is to be able to move around in time, logging various things, and then use `log -sorted` (abbreviated to `log -s`) to display the log messages *in chronological order according to the execution*.
+The idea is to be able to move around in time, logging various things, and then use `log` to display the log messages *in chronological order according to the execution*.
 (Note that when you do this, the next point in time coming up will be labeled with "=>" to show you when you are.)
 You might consider using this in conjunction with `command` as a simple way of automatically tracing the evolution of some value:

     (rr) b HashTable::put
     Breakpoint 1 set at HashTable::put(Entry)